onionhub/TIP/Relative Edge Concept.md

 # We will speak more in details and give some interpretations about the below images whitin 24 hours.

 --------------------------------------------

+-Colors Interpretation in the images:
+Red: Indicates relative** strong edges.
+Green: Indicates relative** weak edges.
+Yellow: Indicates relative** strong edge in one direction, like x-direction, and relative** weak edge in other direction.

 ![1](https://github.com/onionhub/TIP/blob/Drafts/Relative%20Edge/Re0.jpg)
 ## Image's regions <b>relative**</b> to variance of 1 in Gaussian
 ![2](https://github.com/onionhub/TIP/blob/Drafts/Relative%20Edge/Re1.jpg)